1414213/scwin2/README.md

 "IsLeftElseRight": false,
 "IncludeSwitchInRange": false
 ```
-Sets a trigger to act as a gamepad's trigger.&ensp;`IsLeftElseRight` sets input to translate to either a left or right trigger.&ensp;`IncludeSwitchInRange` will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.
+Sets a trigger to act as a gamepad's trigger.  `IsLeftElseRight` sets input to translate to either a left or right trigger.  `IncludeSwitchInRange` will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.

 ## Key Codes
-Each simulated button has a name and an associated number.&ensp;Either can be used within an input map.
+Each simulated button has a name and an associated number.
+Either can be used within an input map.
 ```
 None           0
 MouseLeft      1